 - 1 garlic clove , halved (unpeeled)

-- 1/2 cup basil leaves , roughly torn
+- 1/4 cup basil leaves , roughly chopped

-Pile topping onto bread.
-Drizzle with extra virgin olive oil and serve immediately.
+- Pile topping onto bread with some of the juices.
+Drizzle with more extra virgin olive oil and serve immediately.

 LIFE OF DOZER

 He was by my bed the whole time when I was bed-ridden with Man Flu for the past few days… Never barked once when I slept through breakfast / treat / bone / dinnertime!
 He’s a good boy. 😇